 Pediatric Cardiac Anesthesia Team

-Our team provides anesthesia to children undergoing full heart surgery, cardiac catheterization procedures and electrophysiological (EP) studies.
+Our team provides anesthesia to children undergoing heart surgery, cardiac catheterization procedures and electrophysiology (EP) studies.

-The main role of the anesthesiologist is to give anesthesia (sedation) to your child safely and to ensure that your child is comfortable during a procedure.
-Our anesthesiologists work closely with the surgeons and the cardiologists.
+Anesthesiologists use medicines to block pain safely and to make your child comfortable during surgeries, tests or other procedures.
+Our anesthesiologists work closely with the surgeons and the heart doctors (cardiologists).

-During heart surgery, when your child is in deep sleep, the team monitors more than 20 of your child's vital functions, including blood pressure, temperature, heart function and oxygen levels in the blood.
-The anesthesiologist will follow your child throughout the procedure until he is transferred to the care of the ICU or recovery room team.
+During heart surgery, when your child is in deep sleep, the team monitors more than 20 of your child’s vital functions, including blood pressure, temperature, heart function and oxygen levels in the blood.
+The anesthesiologist will follow your child throughout the procedure until your child is transferred to the care of the Cardiac Intensive Care Unit (CICU), Intensive Care Unit, or recovery room team.

 What is special about the experience at Seattle Children’s?

-Before the procedure, a member of the cardiac anesthesia team will meet with your family to make sure that your child is physically ready for the planned operation.
+Before the procedure, a member of the cardiac anesthesia team will meet with your family to make sure that your child is physically ready for the planned operation and to answer any questions.

 During this pre-operation meeting, the anesthesiologist will discuss the anesthetic plan with you.
 The plan includes how your child will fall asleep, what kind of monitoring lines will be placed and the plan for pain medication or sedation after the procedure.